clinturbin/udemy-projects/advanced_react_redux_2018/auth/readme.md

     The server line creates an http server that knows how to receive requests and forward anything that comes in to our express app.

 ## App Setup
-- Add the follwoing code:
+- Add the following code:
     ```
     app.use(morgan('combine'));
     app.use(bodyParser.json({ type: '*/*' }));